 Why this game has the potential to be awesome:

 These arrangements always make me happy.
 From what is sounds like, Epic hasn't interfered in or imposed anything into this game, just providing financial support.
 Also, the creative director for the game is named Donald Mustard.
 Please tell me he is a colonel.

 A very common remark about this game is that "I can't believe it will only be 1200 MS points!
 I would have easily paid more than $20 for this!".
 This makes me very happy.
 Also, no, I'm not xbox-biased.
 I would have said the same thing if it was coming to PSN.

+This is what has me the most excited, of course.
+Maybe they'll finally give Castlevania back to Igarashi while we're at it too.
 4. LOOK AT IT.
 IT'S JUST LIKE SUPER METROID.
 IT EVEN HAS THE LITTLE MAP IN THE CORNER.

 Please tell me there will be a little jingle when you get items and power-ups.

 Why this game has the potential to utterly screw this up: